 In this month’s installment of Expert’s Choice we go back to the ’80s, when bad hair, synthesized music, and yuppies were things.
 Luckily, boats were generally unaffected by our poor pop culture choices of the time.
 The three ’80s-era pocket cruisers presented here were all cult classics in their day and today still have a robust following on the used market.
 The toughest decision you’ll have to make is where you’ll go cruising.

 The Albin 27 took on several different shapes over the years it was in production, but it’s the aft-cabin Family Cruiser (FC) version that folks interested in cruising will want to keep an eye out for.
 The efficient inboard diesel and sturdy hull make it a trustworthy partner, and the unique indoor/outdoor deck layout is perfect for long, relaxing days on the water.
-This 1987 vintage Albin 27 has a lot of nice upgrades and should fits many budgets, with a current asking price of under $20,000.
+In the boat pictured above you’d find:

 - Living accommodations include a portside galley with two-burner propane stove, a sink, and an icebox.

 - Offset V-berth, used as a dinette or as a bed with the table lowered.